Thursday, March 10, 2022

 Older adult ministry at UALC

-On December 29, 2021, I wrote a letter to a "ministry" (don't know who read it since there was no personal name) was no longer on the schedule when our church reopened after the Covid lockdown.
+On December 29, 2021, I wrote a letter to a "ministry" (don't know who read it since there was no personal name) which was no longer on the schedule when our church reopened after the Covid lockdown.
 For over two decades there had been a Thursday morning Bible study mostly attended by retirees, although there were a few younger adults who attended.
 There were also attendees from the retirement communities near by, and by members of other churches.
 I attended only occasionally until the last few years.
 I could see that it met a lot of needs, especially social and mental stimulation.
 There was a once a month luncheon after the study with interesting programs, sometimes about social services offered in the community, or volunteer opportunities, or featuring an interesting member of the congregation or artists in conjunction with the visual arts ministry.
 Here's the letter--there's no "dear pastor" since I didn't have a name:

 "I read through the [winter] offerings and am wondering why the Thursday morning study has not been reinstated.
 Your ears must be burning for all the times members of that group discuss it during Sunday coffee time.
 It’s one of the longest running ministries that I’m aware of in the church.
 I retired in 2000, have participated at different times, but it was going strong when I was still employed.
 I know of no group that was more affected by the church lockdown/closure than this age group.
 It provided intellectual stimulation, a service opportunity for some, fellowship, occasionally lunch, and friendships.
 Not everyone in the group is an elder, and some are not members of UALC, so it also does outreach.
 Many do not use social media (which UALC provides) so it’s a chance to connect—as essential as the smart phones are for the teens.
 Loss of the Sunday church bulletin has also affected this group more—its reinstatement would mean more than card stock handouts suggesting volunteer opportunities or special needs.